The city meets the countryside at this growing village-style suburb in Melbourne’s north west.

 Early risers might want to start the day right with a few holes at Goonawarra Golf Club, sitting high over Sunbury.
 Its championship-quality 18-hole course has lakes on six holes, is well bunkered and roams over gently undulating country.

 With its pink neon signs and poster-clad walls, Vietnamese eatery District 3429 is a lively spot for lunch or dinner.
 If you’re on your own order a vermicelli bowl with fried chicken; better still, bring the gang and you’ll be able to order up big from the sharing offerings, like sizzling lemongrass beef and green apple and papaya salad.
 Just a couple of doors down is where locals come for a great cup of coffee.
 The Spotted Owl has a rustic vibe and is always busy.
 At lunch, the soft-shell crab burger, topped with house-made spicy kimchi mayonnaise, is a must.

-If you’re looking for a big, friendly pub, with a great bistro, head to The Olive Tree.
+If you’re looking for a big, friendly pub, with a great bistro, head to the Olive Tree Hotel.
 There are specials every day and an extensive menu that stretches beyond the average pub grub dishes.
 You can order steaks, chicken parma and grilled fish of the day, of course, but the lamb souvlaki burger and salt and lemon pepper squid and prawns are also excellent.